To power rare disease research, medical innovation, and humanitarian collaborations to improve the health of underserved communities.

 Valuing What Matters

-Deborah serves as Vice President of RTW Charitable Foundation and is responsible for leading the foundation and executing on its strategic mission to improve opportunities for all people to live healthier, longer lives.
+Deborah is responsible for leading the foundation and executing on its strategic mission to improve opportunities for all people to live healthier, longer lives.

-Prior to joining RTWCF, Deborah Slipetz was at Merck and has 30 years of experience as a drug hunter scientist and executive leader in the pharmaceutical industry.
+Prior to joining RTWCF, Deborah Slipetz was at Merck and has 30 years of experience as a drug hunterscientist and executive leader in the pharmaceutical industry.
 She was part of the team that invented SingulairTM for asthma and has brought an additional 25 drug candidates into clinical trials.
-Deborah has broad depth and breadth of experience in drug discovery across multiple therapeutic areas.
-She recently served as Executive Director In-Vivo Pharmacology responsible for cardiovascular, diabetes, neuroscience, infectious diseases, respiratory, immunology and oncology therapeutic areas.
+Deborah has a depth and breadth of experience in drug discovery across multiple therapeutic areas.
+She recently served as executive director, In-Vivo Pharmacology responsible for cardiovascular, diabetes, neuroscience, infectious diseases, respiratory, immunology and oncology therapeutic areas.
 Her core biology expertise lies within the respiratory and immunology area, where she held the position of therapeutic area lead.

 Deborah most recently co-founded and served as the executive director of imagine@Merck, a transformative innovation engine that attracts thinkers and doers who seek to challenge the status quo by providing the framework to unleash and amplify their ingenuity to amplify change.
 This business unit served as a platform for employees to communicate and collaborate to drive change and identify solutions to pressing issues not only in drug development, but enterprise-wide.
 Her team was recognized by “Fast Company” in 2020 as one of the most “Innovative Teams”.